Don’t let the weather fool you – the Fire Danger Period is still on

 Prepare your property

 Keep grass, leaf litter, shrubs and any other fuels to a minimum under trees on your property.
-This will help to stop a fire from reaching the tree tops, which will reduce embers and the fire intensity near your home.
+This will help to reduce the chance of a fire reaching tree canopies, which will reduce embers and the fire intensity near your home.

 Each year during the warmer months, the Fire Services declare a Fire Danger Period.
 This period typically runs from December through to the end of April, depending on weather and environmental conditions.